tranpeter95/interviewCodingChallenge/README.md

 ## Interview Coding Challenge

-To run tests for the coding challenge, replace the parameters in the console.log checkForBingo arrays in the index.js file in the root folder, then run
+To run tests for the coding challenge, go to index.js in the root folder and modify the arguments for the console log invocation of checkForBingo, then run

 `node index.js`